Entry into Force

 Could a Party apply the BBNJ Treaty's requirements on a provisional basis (i.e., prior to entry into force)?

 Yes.
-A Party may apply the BBNJ Treaty requirements provisinally if it notifies the UN Secretary-General in writing at the time of the signature or when it deposits the BBNJ Treaty.
+A Party may apply the BBNJ Treaty requirements provisionally if it notifies the UN Secretary-General in writing at the time of the signature or when it deposits the BBNJ Treaty.
 The provisional application of the BBNJ Treaty requirements will become effective from the date that the UN Secretary-General receives the notification.
 If the Party decides that BBNJ Treaty's provisional application is no longer desirable, the Party may notify the UN Secretary-General of its intention to terminate its obligations.

 The provisional application of the BBNJ Treaty requirements will terminate when the BBNJ Treaty enters into force.